V4Fire/Client/src/components/base/b-router/README.md

 ## How to dynamically bind a component property to the router?

-When you use `router.push` or `router.replace`, the router may change the value of the `route` property.
+When using `router.push` or `router.replace`, the router can modify the value of the `route` property.
 However, there are some nuances to keep in mind:

-* When you create a transition without changing the route path or URL pathname, such as modifying only the query parameters, the mutations to the route object do not trigger a re-rendering of the components.
-This means you should manually bind the component properties for these cases.
-This behavior enhances application performance during route changes, as you typically do not need to refresh the page or trigger significant UI updates when changing query parameters.
+* When you perform a transition without changing the route name or URL, such as only modifying query parameters, the route object mutations do not trigger a re-rendering of components.
+  This means you need to manually bind component properties for these cases.
+  This behavior improves the performance of the application when changing routes since you typically don't need to refresh the page or initiate significant UI updates when query parameters change.
   This type of behavior is referred to as "soft".

-* When you emit a soft transition, you can change query parameters without overwriting existing ones.
+* When you perform a soft transition, you can modify query parameters without overwriting existing ones.
-  For instance, if you have a URL like `/foo?bla=1` and perform `router.push(null, {query: {baz: 2}})`, the resulting URL will be `/foo?bla=1&baz=2`.
-If you need to remove certain parameters, set them to `null`, as in this example: `router.push(null, {query: {bla: null}})`.
+  For example, if you have a URL like `/foo?bla=1` and you perform `router.push(null, {query: {baz: 2}})`, the resulting URL would be `/foo?bla=1&baz=2`.
+  If you need to remove specific parameters, set their value to `null`, as shown in this example: `router.push(null, {query: {bla: null}})`.

 ### Watching for a route

-Since not every transition causes a re-render, sometimes you cannot simply write something like:
+Since not every transition causes a re-render, sometimes you can't simply write something like:

 ```
 {{ route.query.bla }}